-Villa Maria’s unique music program includes classes in music theory, history, composition, and technology and offers performing ensembles and opportunities for weekly private music instruction in piano, voice, guitar, and all orchestral/band instruments during the school day.
+Villa Maria’s unique music program includes classes in music theory, history, composition, and technology.
+It also offers opportunities for solo and group performance as well as weekly private instruction in piano, voice, guitar, and all orchestral/band instruments during the school day.

-- Contact Leah Kim, Director of Music (email@example.com) for more information.
+Contact Leah Kim-Tomilson, Director of Music (email@example.com) for more information.

 - Music Instruction (weekly private lessons)